acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 Use the branch containing the latest SAML implementation before following this guide.

 After switching to the correct branch, pull the latest changes before starting the setup process.

-!!! note:

-    Exerplaza’s current SAML implementation is based on PySAML2.
-    If you need additional information about library behaviour or configuration, refer to the [PySAML2 documentation](https://pysaml2.readthedocs.io/).

 ---